homiedopie/beberlei.de/_sources/2018/10/20/how_we_paid_the_hidden_costs_of_bootstrapping_tideways.rst.txt

   within the European and German PHP community I accidentily already built a large audience that would be potential customers for Tideways.
 We didn't need to invest more time into building an audience and we luckily never had to pay for customer acquisition.
-However realistically I invested hundrets of unpaid hours into my open source work since 2009 that allowed me to build this audience.
+However realistically I invested hundreds of unpaid hours into my open source work since 2009 that allowed me to build this audience.